shu1r0/ryu_based_simple_router/README.md

 ![pipeline](./doc/images/pipeline.drawio.svg)

+※ ACL is a future work in progress.

 ## Class design
 A class is defined for each table, and each table handles the events of its own table_id.
 ![class](./doc/images/class_design.drawio.svg)